 While Fuel Church’s website is stylish, it’s functionality is still pretty limited.
 If the organization wanted a more dynamic website that they could easily customize to function as they need it to, they might be better off choosing a more accessible CMS to see the job through.

-Morweb’s image features and graphic animations helped the organization incorporate their branding and give site visitors the feeling of flying through the skies as they scroll through the website.
+Morweb’s image features and graphic animations helped the organization incorporate their branding and keep visitors engaged with their programs.

 What really makes this website stand out are the social media widgets included at the bottom of every page.
-The Albuquerque International Balloon Fiesta® includes their hashtag #BalloonFiesta in large letters while connecting website visitors to their Facebook, Instagram, Youtube, Twitter, and Pinterest accounts.
+Greenbelt features a live feed of their Instagram account and invites visitors to sign up for their newsletter or connect through Facebook, Instagram, or Vimeo.

 The American Friends of Covent Garden was founded in 1969 for an audience of opera and ballet lovers.